15 Most Beautiful Places In Istanbul, Turkey

 Beautiful Interior of Blue Mosque

-Another beautiful mosque in Istanbul is the Blue Mosque.
 Measuring 73 meters in height and 63 meters wide, the size of this religious building just garners all attention.
-On the exterior, its most striking feature is the six minarets, which believes to be a mistake made during construction in the early 1600s.
+On the exterior, its most striking feature is the six minarets, which is believed to be a mistake made during construction in the early 1600s.
+It’s one of only five mosques in the world to have six minarets, and it’s also the second mosque, after Mecca, to have 6 minarets.

 3. Balat